nms-scribe/cosmopoeia/idea.md

       * if cells.r[i] %2 b.y = b.y + shift
       * else b.y = b.y - shift

-  -- de-assign port status if it's the only one on the feature TODO: I get the idea, but I'm not sure if there's some data I'm missing, and I'm not certain of the point of this.
+  -- de-assign port status if it's the only one on the feature -- I can tell that they are on the same feature if they have the same group_id
   * ports = burgs filter for port > 0
   * for f of features:
     * if tile is land or border: continue